 Northwest Folklife invites local youth artists (target ages 13-18) to participate in an in-depth artist residency.
 This project is aimed at building an intentional experience for Latinx-identifying youth to envision a new future while amplifying and nurturing pride of heritage and community.
 Led by various culture bearers and established artists in the community, participants will be able to work on their craft while engaging with peers and working towards a collaborative vision and cumulative presentation.

-Próxima Generación: Youth Residency Project will provide a space for youth artists, activists, and culture bearers to collaborate, share ideas, and explore artistic expression.
+Próxima Generación: Youth Residency Project provides a space for youth artists, activists, and culture bearers to collaborate, share ideas, and explore artistic expression.
 The residency will expand upon an initial 6-month pilot program Northwest Folklife launched as part of the 2018 Cultural Focus, Echoes of Aztlán and Beyond: Mexican American and Chicana/o Roots in the Northwest and will include existing students to step into mentorship roles in 2020-2021.
 In collaborating on a shared goal and direction for this project, participants will form a strong alliance and connection that allows space for self-expression and a powerful sharing of those expressions as one voice.
-The Residency will culminate with presentations for two, all-access, no admission necessary events via in-person (if applicable) or online, including the 50th annual Northwest Folklife Festival, May 22-25, 2020.
-Potential for additional culminating events may occur.
+The Residency will culminate with presentations for two, all-access, no admission necessary events via in-person (if applicable) or online, including the 50th annual Northwest Folklife Festival, May 28-31, 2021.
+Potential for additional culminating events may occur

 Próxima Generación is supported in partnership with the ArtsWA.